 If there is any difference worth noting, clutch pencils tend to hold thicker leads whilst mechanical pencils propel leads forward and are often much finer.

 It takes time and patience to draw with mechanical pencils.
 You have to get used to them.
 The finer leads snap easily and require a light touch.
 It can be frustrating until you learn how to apply the right pressure.

 There’s another knack that needs mastering.
 An even line must be applied at a constant angle.
 Even the thinnest lead wears down at a chamfer and the tilt of the pencil determines the width of the line.

-Further Reading: How to Draw Realistic Shadows in Pencil (All The Best Secrets)
+Mechanical pencils are great for drawing shadows: How to Draw Realistic Shadows in Pencil

 Even hatching requires a very steady hand but once mastered, it’s possible to create a broad flat tone that’s almost impossible to achieve using traditional pencils.
 Darks are best rendered by cross-hatching and building up the tone gradually in layers.